curiousest/curiousest.github.io/_drafts/2020-10-11-product-person.md

 <br/><br/>

 The developers only met with their users when directed to, even though their users worked at desks a few meters away.
 The developer team waited for decisions to come from product managers and designers.
 The service they worked on was just a piece of a much larger product, about which they had little context.
-Decisions *happened to them* and they weren't in control of their future.
+Decisions <i>happened to them</i> and they weren't in control of their future.
 Their projects went off-track and got cancelled.
 They often built the wrong thing, and how could they know what the right thing was?
-They barely grasped what was needed of _their_ small piece of a much larger puzzle.
+They barely grasped what was needed of <i>their</i> small piece of a much larger puzzle.

 <br/><br/>